Application information and references

 The types and total number of freestanding signs for a site is determined by the size of the lot, road type, and distance from other freestanding signs.
 Separate standards apply for monument, low-profile, pylon, pillar, post/panel, and armature signs.
 Special purpose freestanding signs (sidewalk signs, directional signs and light pole-mounted banners) are not included in the freestanding sign total.

 Part III Section 8-79: Special purpose freestanding sign standards

 Pylon (pole) signs are only permitted on freeway road frontages, or on a commercial road within 500 ft. of the main freeway lanes.

 Part III Section 8-78 (h): Pylon signs Link goes to 8-78; scroll down to (h)

 Additional standards apply to electronic messaging centers (EMCs).
 Refer to each sign type for whether they are permitted on that type, and for size standards.
 EMCs are not permitted in building signs except on parking garages.

-Sign area measurement instructions: Section 30-5: Measurement standards
+Sign area measurement instructions: Part III Section 8-73: Measurement standards

 Part III Section 8-80: Sign maintenance standards